YAC 3.13.0

 MPI handshake

-A detailed description of the MPI handshake algorithm can be found here.
+A detailed description of the MPI handshake algorithm that yac_cmpi_handshake implements can be found here.

 This algorithm can be used to collectively generate the first set of communicators in a coupled run configuration.
-For example one communicator for each executable or for groups of executables.
+It, for example, allows to create individual communicators for each executable or for groups of executables.

 Default YAC initialisation

-The default YAC initialisation routine first calls the MPI handshake for MPI_COMM_WORLD and provides "yac" as group name.
+The default YAC initialisation routine yac_cinit first calls the MPI handshake for MPI_COMM_WORLD and provides mpi_handshake_group_name as a single group name.
 Afterwards it calls yac_cinit_comm with this communicator.

 YAC initialisation with MPI communicator